How Safe Am I Given What I See? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Safety Predictor Family

 That is, we aim to predict a statistical upper bound $c_j$ on the error of our chance predictor in each bin.
 After we obtain a chance prediction $g_{j*}$, it will be turned into an uncertainty-aware interval $[g_{j*} - c_j; g_{j*} + c_j]$, which contains the true probability of safety in $1-\alpha$ cases.
 Notice that this guarantee is relative to the binned dataset fixed in Def.~\ref{def:binning}.

 To provide this guarantee, we apply \textit{conformal prediction} ~\cite{lei_distribution-free_2018} in Alg.~\ref{alg:algorithm}.
 Intuitively, we rank the safety chance errors in resampled bins and obtain a statistical upper bound on this error for each bin.
 Similarly to existing works relying on conformal prediction~\cite{qin_statistical_2021,lindemann_conformal_2023}, this algorithm guarantees Eq.~\ref{eq:coverage-guarantee}.
+Note that bin averaging is necessary to obtain meaningful probabilities, rather than binary outcomes.